KirilMadzharov/Python-Advanced-September-2023/README.md

 # Python-Advanced-September-2023

-The Python Advanced course is designed to enhance our Python language proficiency by delving into more intricate concepts commonly associated with the language.
-Throughout this course, I gained expertise in creating linear data structures, mastering algorithmic problem-solving skills, and handling various data structures like stacks, queues, tuples, sets, and matrices.
+Throughout this course I gained expertise in creating linear data structures, mastering algorithmic problem-solving skills, and handling various data structures like stacks, queues, tuples, sets, and matrices.
 Additionally, I exploreed working with files and directories while paying special attention to the functional programming paradigm.
 Topics covered include in-depth examinations of recursive functions, multi-argument functions, and the utilisation of the PyCharm development environment.

 In the repository "Python-Advanced-September-2023" you will find the following folders and information: